oadultradeepfield/gravigo/README.md

 # Gravigo

 Gravigo is a Go program for simulating the orbit of N objects under their mutual gravitation.
 It is a porting of my two continuous previous projects written in C++.
 Visit [this repository](https://github.com/oadultradeepfield/n-body-orbit-simulation) for more details.
-Gravigo is meant to be the exact replica but with native support for orbit plotting without relying on Python's Matplotlib.
-It also supports concurrent simulation using goroutines to allow more efficient processing.
+Gravigo is meant to be the exact replica but with supports for concurrent simulation using goroutines to allow more efficient processing.

 ## Development Roadmap

 - [x] Port the previous C++ implementation to Go with additional project structure improvement.
 - [x] Parallelize the loop with goroutines to make the iterations run concurrently.
-- [ ] Migrate the Python matplotlib visualization to [Gonum Plot](https://github.com/gonum/plot) for native experiences.

 ## Getting Started